dcts/12startups12months/README.md

 - **CalledItBtcPricePredictionBet**: Game to predict the next ATM of BTC.
 Designed as smart contract with oracle chainlink?
 - **Dashboardly**: Just my custom library of webcomponents to buid dashboards (Ceps DB panel, liist-web)
 - **Fildrop.com**: A website that lets you drop anything from your computer to your phone (Text, Links, Media).
 Generates QR code to scan.
 Stores the data on the server for a short period of time.
 Domain already in use.
+- **ubuntu emoji picker electron app**: as sideproject.
+Is it possible to write a emoji picker that opens where the mouse is and writes the emoji to the clipboard?
+- **ubuntu color picker**: same question as with the emoji picker.
+Can we write a native desktop app that accesses the screens information?